Ctr-Z/twitter-dashboard-analytics-powerbi/README.md

 The line chart currently appears **empty** because **all tweets in the dataset contain the letter “C”**, and the applied text filter explicitly excludes any tweet that includes this character.
 As a result, no tweets qualify for the analysis after all conditions are applied.

 ---

-## Daily Progress Report – Task 4

-Today, I worked on creating a line chart to analyze the monthly trend of average engagement rate, separating tweets with media from those without.
-I implemented DAX logic to apply multiple filters, including restricted time windows, odd tweet dates, even engagement values, and a minimum character count.
-During validation, I observed that the chart is empty because every tweet in the dataset contains the letter “C,” which causes them to be excluded by the text filter.

----